Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 method.

-A feature of the ``Builtin`` class is the convention that its provides a convention by which "apply" methods of the class can be matched using the method's name which must start with "apply" and a pattern listed in the method's doc string.
+A feature of the ``Builtin`` class is the convention that its provides a convention by which "eval" methods of the class can be matched using the method's name which must start with "eval" and a pattern listed in the method's doc string.
 This is used in the example above.

 Here, ``Head`` has one paramater which is called *expr*.
 Note that in